 “Those experiences gave me a deep appreciation of the invaluable contributions veterinarians make every day,” Hoekstra said.
 “Preventing disease in pets and livestock – and keeping animals healthy – contributes to human health and wellbeing.”

-Established in 1955, the Animal Business Unit at Boehringer Ingelheim launched beloved products like Frontline (fipronil), an antiparasitic for cats and dogs, and Heartgard Plus (ivermectin and pyrantel), heartworm medicine for dogs.
+Established in 1955, Boehringer Ingelheim Animal Health Business Unit launched beloved products like Frontline (fipronil), an antiparasitic for cats and dogs, and Heartgard Plus chewables (ivermectin and pyrantel), heartworm medicine for dogs.
 The company emphasizes that animal health is just as important as human health.

 According to the market research firm, Orbis Research, the global animal health market is predicted to grow by 5.63 percent between 2018 to 2023.